sst/guide/_chapters/create-a-new-reactjs-app.md

 date: 2017-01-06 00:00:00
 lang: en
 ref: create-a-new-react-js-app
 description: In this chapter we'll use Vite to create a new React.js app.
-We'll be deploying our React app to AWS using the SST StaticSite construct.
+We'll be deploying our React app to AWS using the SST StaticSite component.
 comments_id: create-a-new-react-js-app/68
 ---